rmheuer/VoxelGame/README.md

 - B or E to open block picker
 - Esc to pause game

+## Building

+Requires Azalea, found here: https://github.com/rmheuer/azalea

+Azalea is not currently in any Maven repositories, so it must be installed manually using `mvn install`.

+Then VoxelGame can be built using `mvn package`.
+The resulting JAR will be found at `target/VoxelGame-1.0-SNAPSHOT-jar-with-dependencies.jar`.

+## Running

+On Windows or Linux, you can simply run the JAR file with `java -jar target/VoxelGame-1.0-SNAPSHOT-jar-with-dependencies.jar`.

+On macOS, the JVM flag `-XstartOnFirstThread` is required:
+`java -XstartOnFirstThread -jar target/VoxelGame-1.0-SNAPSHOT-jar-with-dependencies.jar`.

 ## References

 Lava and water animations: https://github.com/ClassiCube/ClassiCube/wiki/Minecraft-Classic-lava-animation-algorithm